hilbix/tino/blog/20240229-susi-under-attack.md

 SUSI is a VM.
 So the host which hosts the VM was not highly affected, only the VM got stress.

+> TL;DR  AFAICS no data is lost.
+Only SUSI became unavailable.

 ## 2024-02-29 10:00 UTC